msraig/CE-PolyCube/README.md

   publisher={ACM New York, NY, USA}
 }
 ```
-Please contact us (Haoxiang Guo ghx17@mails.tsinghua.edu.cn, Xiaohan Liu xh.liu.tech@gmail.com, Yang Liu yangliu@microsoft.com )
+Please contact us (Haoxiang Guo ghx17@mails.tsinghua.edu.cn, Xiaohan Liu xh.liu.tech@gmail.com, Yang Liu yangliu@microsoft.com) or file an issue
-if you have any problems about our implementation.
+if you meet any problem about our implementation.